ucl-rc-training/jh-ucl-swcarpentry-answers/index.md

 Scotland is hillier than England.

-Wales
+3. Wales
 -----

-Wales is hillier than England, but not as hilly as Scotland.
+Wales is much hillier than England, but not as hilly as Scotland.